WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 # 🎮 Global Video Game Sales Analysis (Tableau)

-An interactive Tableau dashboard exploring **global video game sales from 1980 to 2010**.
-The dashboard provides insights into sales trends, regional performance, platform popularity, genres, publishers, and top-selling games through interactive visualizations.
+An interactive Tableau dashboard **analysing** global video game sales between **1980 and 2010**.
+The aim of this project was to turn historical sales data into an interactive dashboard that helps users explore sales trends, compare regional performance, and identify the most successful games, platforms, publishers, and genres.

+The dashboard uses interactive visualisations and filters to help users explore the data and answer business questions.

 ---